gratianlup/CompactCollections/README.md

 #### Benchmarks

 Below are the results of some simple benchmarks (add values to a hash map, then get them and compute their sum).
 All tests were done with randomly-generated values starting from the same seed value.
-It can be seen that much less memory is required (at least 4 times less), construction is in general much faster, while querying is much faster for *IntHashMap/IntPairHashMap* and slower for *VariableIntArray*.
+It can be seen that much less memory is required (at least 4 times less), construction is in general much faster, while querying is much faster for *IntHashMap / IntPairHashMap* and slower for *VariableIntArray*.

 ![VariableIntArray memory](http://www.gratianlup.com/documents/varint_mem.png)
 ![VariableIntArray time](http://www.gratianlup.com/documents/varint_time.png)